 The hotel reception was able to book a My Son Sanctuary tour.
 I was going to make my own way there, but this was so cheap and I didn’t have to make any effort besides turning up at the right time.
-A mini bus picks us up and we are transferred to a larger bus for the hour long drive out to My Son Sanctuary.
+A minibus picks us up and we are transferred to a larger bus for the hour-long drive out to My Son Sanctuary.

 My Son Sanctuary is a UNESCO World Heritage site.
 The site contains a number of Hindu temples that were built between the 4th and 13th centuries.
-They were built as part of the Champa Kingdom and it is one place that needs to be in your Vietnam itinerary.
+They were built as part of the Champa Kingdom and it is one place that needs to be on your Vietnam itinerary.
 The name My Son means Beautiful Mountain.

 My Son Sanctuary Tour

 Upon arrival at My Son Sanctuary, after you walk through the entrance and down a path, you will reach a line of electric carts that are waiting to take tourists further into the sanctuary.
-This is fortunate, otherwise it is a 2km walk uphill!
+This is fortunate, otherwise, it is a 2km walk uphill!

 The guide taking the tour group said that the older parts of the temples have lasted longer than the restored parts as they were built differently.
 Also, there are different temples for males and females.

 Listening to another guide, he said that the heads of the statues were decapitated by the French before they left the country.
 They are now on display at the Louvre.